 - There is also a phasor diagram of the synchronous generator when it connected with the capacitive load, in this case, the power factor will be leading.

-- If we compare the lagging and leading load phasor diagrams of the synchronous generator we can conclude that to get a specific value of the phase or terminal voltage and armature current we will require larger amount of internal generated voltage EA for the inductive load (lagging) than the capacitive load (leading).
+- If we compare the lagging and leading load phasor diagrams of the synchronous generator we can conclude that to get a specific value of the phase or terminal voltage and armature current we will require a larger amount of internal generated voltage EA for the inductive load (lagging) than the capacitive load (leading).

-- So, we will have to provide a larger field current at the rotor in case of inductive load (lagging load) than the leading load to generates the same amount of the terminal voltage (Vø).
+- So, we will have to provide a larger field current at the rotor in case of inductive load (lagging load) than the leading load to generate the same amount of the terminal voltage (Vø).

 - As we know.